Nicky Campbell: Radio

-In his 2021 memoir ‘One of the Family’ Campbell describes his lifelong obsession with radio and how he and his best friend at the time, the actor Iain Glen, would call various Radio Forth phone in shows pretending to be different characters.
+In his 2021 memoir, One of the Family, Campbell describes his lifelong obsession with radio and how he and his best friend at the time, the actor Iain Glen, would call various Radio Forth phone-in shows pretending to be different characters.

-He started working for Northsound Radio in Aberdeen while still at University there, making commercials and writing jingles.
+He started working for Northsound Radio in Aberdeen while still at university there, making commercials and writing jingles.
 In 1983 he was offered his own show, The World of Opera, which aired every Sunday night at 9 pm.
-On one occasion the DJ presenting the late night pop show after him did not turn up and Campbell had to take the reins.
-Shortly after this he was offered the station's Breakfast Show which he presented until 1986 when he sent a tape to Capital Radio in London and was given a try-out on the Saturday Afternoon Show.
-He then took over the Weekend Breakfast Show from Roger Scott and was used as a daytime "dep" for all the main daytime programmes.
+On one occasion the DJ presenting the late-night pop show after him did not turn up and Campbell had to provide cover.
+Shortly after this he was offered the station's breakfast show, which he presented until 1986, when he sent a tape to Capital Radio in London and was given the Saturday afternoon show.
+He then took over the weekend breakfast show from Roger Scott and was used as a daytime "dep" for all the main daytime programmes.

-The Capital Radio roster at the time included Roger Scott, Kenny Everett, Alan Freeman, Chris Tarrant and David ‘Kid’ Jensen.
-It was while standing in for Tarrant and also Jensen that the Head of Music at Radio One Doreen Davis poached him from Capital and he joined the national network in October 1987.
+The Capital Radio roster at the time included Roger Scott, Kenny Everett, Alan Freeman, Chris Tarrant and David "Kid" Jensen.
+It was while standing in for Tarrant and also Jensen that the Head of Music at BBC Radio 1, Doreen Davis, poached him from Capital, and he joined the network in October 1987.

-He first presented the late night Saturday programme but was soon moved to the weekend early show.
-In 1989 he was offered the weekday late night slot which was named Into the Night.
+He first presented the late-night Saturday programme but was soon moved to the weekend early show.
+Towards the end of 1988 he was offered the weekday late night slot which was named Into the Night.
 He played a wide variety of music and hosted an eclectic selection of guests for long interviews.
 These included Frank Zappa, David Icke, John Major, the Bee Gees and the Reverend Ian Paisley.
 He was also regularly joined by Frankie Howerd in the last years of the comedian's life.
-In August 1994, Campbell also briefly took over a Sunday morning show, following the on-air resignation of Dave Lee Travis.
+In August 1993, Campbell also briefly took over a Sunday morning show, following the on-air resignation of Dave Lee Travis.

-Campbell left the network briefly in October 1994 to care for his sick wife.
-He then presented the weekday Drivetime show, and in 1995, he took over the afternoon show.
+Campbell left the network briefly in October 1993 to care for his sick wife.
+He then returned in January 1994 to present the weekday Drivetime show, and in 1995, he took over the afternoon show.